5 Questions You Have About Adoption Requirements in Kansas

 You don’t need to be a triathlete, but the general health of your family is taken into account by home study providers and agencies like American Adoptions when approving parents to adopt.
 Your home study requires you to provide recent medical statements to ensure that you are physically and mentally healthy enough to care for an infant.

 You don’t need to own your home or be wealthy to adopt, but your adoption agency and home study provider will want to verify that you’re financially stable enough to provide for a child at this point in your life.
 Financial statements are collected as part of your Kansas home study.

-While not as straightforward as proving that you’re legally, physically, and financially able to adopt in Kansas, the emotional requirements to adopt are potentially the most important to the adoption process.
+While not as straightforward as proving that you’re legally, physically, and financially able to adopt, the emotional requirements to adopt in Kansas are potentially the most important to the adoption process.
 Emotional adoption requirements primarily include:

 Leaving behind any infertility grief you may have experienced so you can move from the dream of having a baby biologically to the dream of having a baby via adoption.